codeinthehole/codeinthehole.hugo/content/tips/javascript-cookie-objects-using-prototype.md

 One minor shortcoming of the present version of JSUnit is that it is difficult to test equality of arrays and objects.
-The simple work-around used above is to test equality of their JSON encodings, which acheives the same end without resorting to looping through comparing property by property.
+The simple work-around used above is to test equality of their JSON encodings, which achieves the same end without resorting to looping through comparing property by property.